perlix/Adafruit_VS1053_SdFat/README.md

-  (perlix): just a tiny change: use SdFat library instead of SD (long filename suport).
+  ([perlix]: just a tiny change: use SdFat library instead of SD (long filename support).

-  I prefer this Adafruit library for my VS1053B projects because it has functions for uploading a plugin and for the chip's 8 GPIO pins.
+  I prefer this Adafruit library for my VS1053B projects because it has functions for uploading a plugin and for the chip's 8 GPIO pins. [/perlix]

   This is a library for the Adafruit VS1053 Codec Breakout